Samuel Louis Smith

 Samuel Louis Smith Pinot Noir Montañita de Oro Monterey County 2022

 Sam showcases mountainous Monterey Pinot sites in his Montañita de Oro cuvée.
 With an average elevation of 1100 ft, high-toned aromatics are framed by earthy fruit and elegant structure.
-At an average elevation of 1400 ft, high-toned aromatics are framed by elegant mountain structure.
 The following vineyards were used:

 Double L Vineyard (36%) was planted in ‘97 and to this day is the only certified organic vineyard in the Santa Lucia Highlands.
 Located at 450 ft in the cool, northern section of the appellation, the vines are planted in sandy and clay granitic loam, blasted by afternoon wind and sun.